maashhCS/Oddsportal-Scraper/README.md

 ## Overview

 The scraper is designed to retrieve sports game information for a specific date.
 It utilizes Puppeteer Sharp.
-Currently, it only supports Today's matches, with plans to extend functionality to retrieve historical data, specific dates, leagues etc...
+Currently, it only supports football Today's matches, with plans to extend functionality to retrieve historical data, specific dates, leagues etc...

 ## Contributing